In This Article

 Lift the rib cage off the upper digestive organs, allowing for healthier digestive function

 When the rib cage becomes tight and slouches forward, not only is breathing affected, upper digestion is also compromised.
-The diaphragm becomes contracted when the rib cage becomes tight and ridged as a result of poor posture.
+The diaphragm becomes contracted when the rib cage becomes tight and rigid as a result of poor posture.
 When the diaphragm becomes chronically contracted, it will pull up on the esophagus and stomach – which hangs below the diaphragm.
 This effect is called upward-moving vata in Ayurveda, and can push the stomach up onto the diaphragm and adhere them together, compromising both efficient breathing and digestion.
 To help remedy this, please read about a technique I call “Stomach Pulling,” (4) as well as about Nose Breathing Exercise.
 (3)

 Free the ribs to act as a lymphatic pump, pulling waste out of the abdominal cavity